sk-stm/banana_project/README.md

 3. Follow the instructions to perform a minimal install of the environment for you system in https://github.com/openai/gym#id5

 ## Run training:
+1. Set the `TRAIN_MODE` variable in `main.py` to `True`
-1. Run main.py and the agent start training in the environment.
+2. Run main.py and the agent start training in the environment.

 ## Run inference:
- TODO
+1. Set the `TRAIN_MODE` variable in `main.py` to `False`
+2. Run main.py and the agent start training in the environment.

 ## Experiments:
 After making sure that all implementations work, (DQN, DDQG, DDQN with prioritized experience replay)